A change in name can be costly to any business.

 arrive with a good first impression, draw a person closer and depart leaving a warm fuzzy.

-And, you will need to say the brand name over and over for the life of the business so you better love it – a lot.
-A brand name will represent a business on many platforms.
+One, a brand name will represent a business on many platforms.
+You will need to say those words over and over for the life of the business so you better love it – A LOT.
 It will also become engrained in consumer mindsets.
 It will be repeated thousands of times in it’s lifetime by clients and suppliers.
 A change in name is a costly affair to any business – big or small.

 – What does your brand stand for?